Tulsa World's Black Friday edition with ads and puzzle book goes on sale Wednesday

 Starting at noon Wednesday, the Black Friday edition will go on sale, giving holiday shoppers first access to the year’s holiday ads.
 This year’s edition also includes a 48-page puzzle book that includes Jumble, Sudoku, Scrabblegrams, coloring pages, crossword puzzles and more.

 Copies will be sold at this location until 4 p.m.
-Cash or credit cards are accepted.
+Wednesday.
+Cash and credit cards are accepted.
 Copies are $5 each.

-The Black Friday edition will go on sale at QuikTrip, Reasor’s, Walmart and most area retailers by early afternoon.
+The Black Friday edition will go on sale at QuikTrip, Reasor’s, Walmart and most area retailers by early afternoon Wednesday.

 Get local news delivered to your inbox!